-- It may be given to your child for other reasons.
+- It may be given to you for other reasons.
 Talk with the doctor.

-- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
-Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

-- If your child has glaucoma.
+- If you have glaucoma.

-- Have your child’s blood work checked if he/she is on this drug for a long time.
-Talk with your child’s doctor.
+- Have your blood work checked if you are on this drug for a long time.
+Talk with your doctor.

 - This drug may be habit-forming with long-term use.

-- Do not change the dose or stop your child’s drug.
+- Do not change the dose or stop this drug.
 This could cause seizures.
-Talk with your child’s doctor.
+Talk with your doctor.

-- Do not stop giving this drug to your child all of a sudden without calling the doctor.
-Your child may have a greater risk of signs of withdrawal.
-If your child needs to stop this drug, you will want to slowly stop it as ordered by the doctor.
+- Do not stop taking this drug all of a sudden without calling your doctor.
+You may have a greater risk of signs of withdrawal.
+If you need to stop this drug, you will want to slowly stop it as ordered by your doctor.

-- This drug may cause harm to the unborn baby if your child takes it during pregnancy.
-If your child is pregnant or gets pregnant while taking this drug, call the doctor right away.
+- If you are pregnant or you get pregnant while taking this drug, call your doctor right away.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Change in thinking clearly and with logic.
+- Change in eyesight.